Philip-Spaeth/AstroGenesis2.0/README.md

 See the GetttingStarted.md file for further information.

 ## Simulation
-The Simulation Engine is responsible for calculating the n-body interactions.
-It uses an octree structure to optimize the computation of gravitational forces, making it possible to simulate millions of particles efficiently.
 See /docs for the codes paper, users-guide and informations about dataformats etc.

 ## Contributing